Commonwealth’s Attorney for Kentucky’s 16th Judicial Circuit, Kenton County

 “She also makes me a better prosecutor,” he continued.
 “She helps me to keep things in perspective and allows me to better relate to crime victims.
 Now, when I’m working with victims of crime, I simply ask myself, “How would I feel if something like this happened to my daughter?”

-In addition to enjoying time with his family, Rob is an avid fan of the Cincinnati Reds and Bengals and enjoys hunting and fishing in his spare time.
+In addition to spending time with his family, Rob also cheers on the Cincinnati Red and Bengals.
+He also enjoys hunting, fishing, cooking, and CrossFit in his spare time.